cabraham/Books/designingdataintensiveapplications.md

   <dd>a system's ability to cope with increased load</dd>
 </dl>

-*Note*: Scalability is not a one-dimensional label.
+*Note: Scalability is NOT a one-dimensional label.*
+- In other words, simply saying "X is scalable" doesn't give any real meaning.

-##### Questions we can ask are
+Questions we can ask are:
 - If the system grows in a particular way, what are our options for coping with the growth?
 - How can we add computing resources to handle the additional load?

-##### Describing Load
+#### Describing Load

 Load can be described with *load parameters*.
 Examples of load parameters are:
 1. request per second to a web server
 2. ratio of reads to writes in a database
 3. the number of simultaneously active users in a chat room